sanjeevm345/mltemp/ABOUT_THIS_TEMPLATE.md

 People automating CI for your project will be grateful for having a setup.py file

-### Why isn't this template made as a cookiecutter template?

-I really like [cookiecutter](https://github.com/cookiecutter/cookiecutter) and it is a great way to create new projects, but for this template I wanted to use the Github `Use this template` button, to use this template doesn't require to install extra tooling such as cookiecutter.

-Just click on [Use this template](https://github.com/rochacbruno/python-project-template/generate) and you are good to go.

-The substituions are done using github actions and a simple sed script.

 ### Why `VERSION` is kept in a static plain text file?

 I used to have my version inside my main module in a `__version__` variable, then